Closely spaced co-rotating helical vortices: Long-wave instability: Methodology

 The stability of $\boldsymbol{X}_j^B$ is analysed by considering the evolution of infinitesimal perturbation displacements

 Equation \eqref{sec2:eq0} is linearized around $\boldsymbol{X}_j^B(\zeta)$ to obtain a linear dynamical system

 which has the following general form

 where $\boldsymbol{q}'=(\boldsymbol{X}_1, \boldsymbol{X}_2, \cdots)$ is the total displacement vector, and $\tensor{L}$ is a $N$ by $N$ block-matrix containing the Jacobian terms.
 The spatial derivative (on $\zeta$) is evaluated using the same finite differences scheme as the base solution, while the velocity gradient is derived from the discretized Biot-Savart equations.
-Each sub-matrix of $\tensor{L}$ can be written as